Ludwig Greiner: Early life

 Greiner was born to the family of the Lutheran pastor Karl Greiner in the small village of Lichtentanne (today part of Probstzella) in Saxe-Coburg-Saalfeld in 1796.
-His baptismal name is still spelled Ludwig in German, Polish, and some Slovak sources, which was also the name he used in his publications.
+His baptismal name is still spelt Ludwig in German, Polish, and some Slovak sources, which was also the name he used in his publications.
 Most Slovak sources now render his baptismal name as Ľudovít, the Hungarian sources render it as Lajos.
 Non-specialist sources also mostly misidentify him as a rank-and-file forester.
 After high school, he took special qualifying tests in forestry and spent several years gaining experience as forester in Austria and on the Lubomirski estates (administrated by the heirs of Julia Lubomirska) in Habsburg Galicia in the Łańcut and Lviv regions, now in Poland and Ukraine.
-He finished his education at the Vienna University of Technology where he took mathematics, physics, and chemistry in 1824–1826.
+He finished his education at the Vienna University of Technology, where he took mathematics, physics, and chemistry from 1824 to 1826.
 He then became the director of forest management and timber rafting on Duke Ernest of Saxe-Coburg's estates, from where he was hired by Ernest's brother Ferdinand as the head of forestry and land management of all of his estates.

 Years at Jolsva

 Ludwig Greiner started his job at Jolsva (today Jelšava, Slovakia) on 1 April 1828.
-The estates as a company were headquartered in Vienna, but its center of operations was at Jolsva (Jelšava) where Greiner spent the rest of his life.
+The estates as a company were headquartered in Vienna, but its centre of operations was at Jolsva (Jelšava), where Greiner spent the rest of his life.
 He married Maria Glósz, with whom he had nine children.
 Two sons, Hugo and Ludwig, followed in their father's footsteps.
-After his wife's death in 1857 Greiner married Otilia Szinowitz of Besztercabánya (today Banská Bystrica, Slovakia), but had no more children.
+After his wife's death in 1857, Greiner married Otilia Szinowitz of Besztercabánya (today Banská Bystrica, Slovakia), but had no more children.
 He was buried at the Jolsva (Jelšava) cemetery next to his first wife.

 Descendants

-His son Ludwig Junior became chief engineer at the Coburg-Saxe estates and later forest management director at Rozsnyó (today Rožňava, Slovakia) where he was a founder of the private Girls' Institute of Education in 1871, the first high school in the Hungarian part of what was then the Austro-Hungarian Empire projected specifically for Slovak female students.
+His son Ludwig Junior became chief engineer at the Coburg-Saxe estates and later forest management director at Rozsnyó (today Rožňava, Slovakia), where he was a founder of the private Girls' Institute of Education in 1871, the first high school in the Hungarian part of what was then the Austro-Hungarian Empire projected specifically for Slovak female students.
 Ludwig Greiner Senior's great-granddaughter Sibylla Greinerová (b.
 1919) became an acknowledged Bratislava painter of human figures in motion.